 Moving forward… encouragingly, the NSW Health has accepted the surgical birth rate is too high and has pledged to reduce it to 20 per cent over five years.
 The State target for for successful VBAC birth is 50%, which is currently only achieved by 13% of those women hoping for a vaginal birth after caesarean.

 Finding the balance in birthing, where ‘natural’ and ‘medical’ can successfully co-habit is an elusive and often difficult to grasp concept.
-The prescence of a Doula (Birth Support) during labour can significantly improve birth outcomes – reducing casarian rates by up to 51%, shortening the length of labour and reducing the use of forceps/vacuum deliveries (down 57%).
+The presence of a Doula (Birth Support) during labour can significantly improve birth outcomes – reducing caesarean rates by up to 51%, shortening the length of labour and reducing the use of forceps/vacuum deliveries (down 57%).

 The longer term benefits of doula care, include improved success with breastfeeding, increased time with baby for easier bonding and reduced postpartum depression.
 For the new mother – increased satisfaction with her birth experience is a key element of embracing motherhood with an open and aware outlook.